Display Contracts in NSW — What Needs to Be in Place Before Selling

 That can disrupt momentum.

-At JKA & Co Conveyancing, we assist vendors in ensuring the contract is compliant, complete, and ready before the property goes to market.
+At JKA & Co Conveyancing, we assist vendors in ensuring the contract is compliant, complete, and ready before the property goes to market, so that when interest arises, the transaction can progress without unnecessary delay.

 If you are planning to sell and want to ensure your Contract for Sale is ready before going to market, please contact us and we can prepare it for you.